-10. STOCK-BASED COMPENSATION
+9. STOCK-BASED COMPENSATION

-The Company's Amended 2013 Plan provides for the granting of stock options, restricted stock awards, restricted stock units, stock bonus awards and performance-based awards.
-As of June 30, 2016, the Company had 4,080,015 of authorized unissued shares reserved and available for issuance upon exercise and conversion of outstanding awards.
+The Company's Amended 2013 Plan provides for the granting of stock options, restricted stock awards, RSU's, stock bonus awards and performance-based awards.
+As of March 31, 2017, the Company had 4,524,778 of authorized unissued shares reserved and available for issuance upon exercise and conversion of outstanding awards under the Amended 2013 Plan.

 The stock options are exercisable at no less than the fair market value of the underlying shares on the date of grant, and restricted stock and restricted stock units are issued at a value not less than the fair market value of the common stock on the date of the grant.
 Generally, stock options awarded are vested in equal increments ranging from two to four years on the annual anniversary date on which such equity grants were awarded.
 The stock options generally have a maximum term of 10 years.
-The following table summarizes stock option activity for the Amended 2013 Plan during the six months ended June 30, 2016: